delinuxco/AudioConversionScripts/README.md

  The script name says what it does, for example "wav-flac-48" means that the script will convert files with a .wav extentions to .flac with a sample rate of 48000.
- Make a copy of a directory with audio files with an extention of either flac, m4a or mp3. open a terminal in that directory and if your files are .flac, and you want to convert them to .m4a, simply type: wav-flac-48 and the script will convert all files in the current directory to .flac files.
+ Make a copy of a directory with audio files with an extention of either flac, m4a or mp3 etc. Open a terminal in that directory and if your files are .flac, and you want to convert them to .wav, simply type: flac-wav-48 and the script will convert all files in the current directory to .wav files.

  The numbers at the end of the file name represent sample rates:
  * 43 = 43200